wimulkeman/My-Notes/Machine learning/Machine Learning Dictionary.md

 The goal of the function in a network is to minimize the loss so to maximize the accuracy of the network.

+## One-hot vector

+A one-hot vector is a vector which is 0 in most dimensions, and 1 in a single dimension.
+For example [0, 0, 0, 1, 0, 0, 0, 0, 0, 0].

 ## One Shot Learning

 See Bayesian Program Learning.